Skip to main content

 What happens if your Partner visa is refused?

-If your Partner visa is refused, you may still be able to appeal your decision with the Administrative Appeals Tribunal (see here).
+If your Partner visa is refused, you may still be able to appeal your decision with the Administrative Review Tribunal (see here).
 Your prosopects will depend on your particular circumstances, so please contact us here if you have general questions, or book a consultation here for more detailed advice.

 How much does this visa cost?